History of Argentina in Timeline

 Argentina

-Argentina is a country located in the southern half of South America.
-It is the second-largest country in South America and the eighth-largest in the world.
-Argentina is a federal state subdivided into twenty-three provinces and one autonomous city, Buenos Aires, which is the capital.
+Argentina, officially the Argentine Republic, is located in the southern half of South America.
+It is the second-largest South American country and the eighth-largest globally, covering 2,780,085 km2.
+Argentina is a federal state comprised of twenty-three provinces and the autonomous city of Buenos Aires, which serves as its capital.
 It shares borders with Chile, Bolivia, Paraguay, Brazil, and Uruguay.
-Argentina claims sovereignty over the Falkland Islands, South Georgia and the South Sandwich Islands, the Southern Patagonian Ice Field, and a part of Antarctica.
+Argentina also claims sovereignty over the Falkland Islands, South Georgia and the South Sandwich Islands, the Southern Patagonian Ice Field, and a portion of Antarctica.

 1904: Argentina's presence in Antarctica

-Argentina has the world's oldest continuous state presence in Antarctica since 1904.
+Argentina claims 965,597 km in Antarctica, where it has the world's oldest continuous state presence, since 1904.

-In 1904, the centre newspaper La Voz del Interior was founded.
+In 1904, the centrist newspaper La Voz del Interior was founded in Argentina.

-By 1908, Argentina had become the seventh wealthiest developed nation in the world.
+By 1908, Argentina was the seventh wealthiest developed nation in the world.

 1912: Enactment of universal male suffrage